microsoft/code-push/cli/README.md

 #### Build parameter

 Specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
 This is valuable if your project includes before and/or after build hooks (e.g. to transpile TypeScript), and therefore, having CodePush simply run `cordova prepare` isn't sufficient to create and release an update.
 If left unspecified, this defaults to `false`.

+#### IsReleaseBuildType parameter

+If `build` option is true specifies whether perform a release build.
+If left unspecified, this defaults to `debug`.

 *NOTE: This parameter can be set using either --build or -b*